rails/rails/guides/source/association_basics.md

 ![has_and_belongs_to_many Association Diagram](images/association_basics/habtm.png)

 Even though a `has_and_belongs_to_many` does not require an intervening model, it does require a separate table to establish the many-to-many relationship between the two models involved.
 This intervening table serves to store the related data, mapping the associations between instances of the two models.
-UIt does not necessarily need a primary key since its purpose is solely to manage the relationship between the associated records.
+The table does not necessarily need a primary key since its purpose is solely to manage the relationship between the associated records.
 The corresponding migration might look like this:

 ```ruby
 class CreateAssembliesAndParts < ActiveRecord::Migration[7.2]